RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 begin
   #Update the properties of a collection member item.
+A successful request returns an HTTP 200 response code with the updated MemberItem in the response body.
   result = api_instance.collections_id_members_mid_put(id, mid, content)
   p result
 rescue CollectionsClient::ApiError => e